ferrarimarco/home-lab/README.md

     ```

 1. Ensure the configuration is valid: `terraform validate`
-1. Inspect the changes that Terraform will apply: `terraform plan`
 1. Apply the changes: `terraform apply`

-An automated, CI/CD pipeline will then be responsible to apply future changes to
-the infrastructure and to run the rest of the build tasks.
-The pipeline applies
-changes to the infrastructure only for commits pushed to the `master` branch.

-During the first run from your local environment, Terraform uploads the
-following configuration files from your file system to a Cloud Storage bucket
-named `${GOOGLE_CLOUD_PROJECT}-configuration`:

-- `terraform.tfvars` variables file.
-- `backend.tf` backend configuration file.
-- Public keys for IoT Core, Compute Engine, and other Google Cloud services if
-    available in your environment.

-The pipeline downloads these files for unattended executions.

-#### Managed DNS zone
+### Managed DNS zone

 This environment requires a DNS zone to manage, and expects it to be a subdomain
-of your organization domain.
-The default subdomain is `lab`, which you can
+of your Google Cloud organization domain.
+You can customize the subdomain name
-customize by changing the value of the relevant variable in the Terraform
+of the cloud environment by changing the value of the relevant variable in the
-variables file.
+Terraform variables file.

 To complete the setup, you must setup a `NS` DNS record in the
 authoritative name server of your organization for the
 subdomain to point to the managed DNS servers.
 For example, follow
 [these instructions for Google Domains](https://cloud.google.com/dns/docs/tutorials/create-domain-tutorial#update-nameservers).

-#### Conditional provisioning
+### Conditional provisioning

 Some resources will not be provisioned by Terraform if certain conditions are
 not met: